mozilla/addons-server/docs/topics/api/ratings.rst

     .. _rating-detail-object:

-    :query string include_flags_for: The user id to show flags for.
+    :query string show_flags_for: The user id to show flags for.
 If the request is made with an authenticated user matching this parameter value, a ``flags`` property will be added to the response as described below.
     :>json int id: The rating id.
     :>json object addon: A simplified :ref:`add-on <addon-detail-object>` object that contains only a few properties: ``id``, ``name``, ``icon_url`` and ``slug``.
     :>json string|null body: The text of the rating.
     :>json boolean is_deleted: Boolean indicating whether the rating has been deleted or not.
     :>json boolean is_latest: Boolean indicating whether the rating is the latest posted by the user on the same add-on.
     :>json int previous_count: The number of ratings posted by the user on the same add-on before this one.
-    :>json object flags[]: A list of flags the user requesting has previously applied to this add-on (that haven't been processed by moderators already).
-In the current implementation the list will only ever contain one item, or be an empty list if there are no flags from the user.
-Only present if ``include_flags_for`` parameter sent.
+    :>json object flags[]: A list of flags the user requesting has previously applied to this rating (that haven't been processed by moderators already).
+Only present if ``show_flags_for`` parameter sent.
     :>json string flags.flag: A :ref:`constant<rating-flag-constants>` describing the reason behind the flagging.
     :>json string|null flags.note: A note to explain further the reason behind the flagging if ``flag`` was ``rating_flag_reason_other``; null otherwise.
     :>json int score: The score the user gave as part of the rating.